A baby getting diaper changed to represent managing diaper rash.

 5 ways to manage diaper rash

-You probably have your own diaper rash management strategy by now, but it never hurts to have a few backup ideas of how to treat it.
+You might have your own diaper rash go-tos by now, but it never hurts to have a few backup ideas of how to treat it.
 If you haven’t encountered diaper rash yet, you’re either very lucky or very good at prevention!

 Managing diaper rash

 Frequent diaper changes allow for Baby to remain clean and healthy.
 Whenever Baby needs a change, make sure to respond to their needs.
-Rinse well during every diaper change, and avoid scented wipes or soap, which can irritate sensitive skin.
+Clean dirty areas gently during every diaper change, and avoid scented diapers, wipes or soap, which can irritate sensitive skin.
+If possible, use soft, wet washcloths instead of wipes while diaper rash is healing.

 This product can actually build up in Baby’s skin creases and hold moisture, which can help bacteria grow and cause an infection.
-Instead, use an ointment like petroleum jelly (like Vaseline) to form a protective barrier on Baby’s sensitive skin.
+Talc and cornstarch powders contain tiny particles that can be inhaled by Baby, so the American Academy of Pediatrics (AAP) says to skip this step entirely.

-Let Baby sit in a warm bath for 10 minutes, 3 times a day.
-Add a little baking soda to a baby tub, but make sure not to bathe them until the umbilical cord has fallen off.
+Let Baby sit in a warm bath for 10 minutes three times a day.
+Add a little baking soda or plain oatmeal to the tub for some extra healing power.
 You should also make sure to pat dry, as opposed to rubbing, as this could irritate already sensitive skin.

-If a diaper rash persists even with careful tending, Baby‘s pediatrician may evaluate them to check if they have a fungal or bacterial infection, which might require treatment.
-Diaper rashes can take a few days to start to disappear, even with treatment, and often return.
-If diaper rash doesn’t start to improve after a pediatrician has prescribed a treatment, the pediatrician might recommend seeing a dermatologist.
+If a diaper rash persists even with careful tending, Baby‘s pediatric provider may evaluate them for a fungal or bacterial infection, which might require additional treatment.
+These rashes are often shiny, very red and spread quickly.
+Typical diaper rashes can take a few days to start to disappear, even with treatment.
+If the diaper rash doesn’t start to improve after a prescribed treatment, be sure to let their provider know.

 Read more